1.The Academy’s Aims and Values

 - February 2018: METRO a leading equality and diversity charity ran an anti-homophobic, biphobic and transphobic bullying training session for pupil Equality and Diversity ambassadors (open to all pupils).

-Our Equality Objectives and how we are working towards them:
+4.2 Our current Equality Objective and how we are worked towards it:

 - Encouraging girls to consider STEM related career options: